mattdesl/promise-cookbook/README.md

 ### handling user errors

-Functions that return promises should *always* return promises, so the user does not need to `try/catch`.
+Functions that return promises should *always* return promises, so the user does not need to wrap them in a `try/catch` block.

 Instead of throwing errors on invalid user arguments, you should return a promise that rejects with an error.
 [Promise.reject()](#promiseresolve--promisereject) can be convenient here.